ecbtnrt/Hyro/README.md

 Get it [here](http://jawerty.github.io/Hyro)

+**The app's name was previously 'Hyper'; however, there was a name change.
+Same app, different name.**

 # Install
-Hyro is compatible for all Platforms: Windows, Mac, Linux (32-bit)
+Hyro (previously 'Hyper') is compatible for all Platforms: Windows, Mac, Linux (32-bit)

 Go to the Hyro website to download/install -> [http://jawerty.github.io/Hyro](http://jawerty.github.io/Hyro)